apache/openwebbeans-site/content/community.md

 you can have a look at the [Documentation](documentation.html) and [subscribe](mailto:user-subscribe@openwebbeans.apache.org) our [mailing list for user](mailto:user@openwebbeans.apache.org).
-If you have troubles to find the information you are looking for, you can also ask in our [IRC-Channel](#irc).

 Furthermore, you can check our [mail-archives](#mailing-lists).